Having trouble connecting to the TAFENSW wireless network? Here are a few things you can check:

 - If you can connect to the wireless but can’t get on the internet, make sure you’ve configured your proxy settings.
 Instructions are available on the wireless information page for your specific device type.

-- When connecting to TAFENSW, you will need enter your username, for example, john.smith35
+- When connecting to TAFENSW, you will need enter your username as your full TAFE email address, for example, email@example.com for TAFE staff, or firstname.lastname@example.org for students.

 - Some Samsung phones will display the message “Ready to connect when network quality improves” when attempting to connect to WiFi.
 This is due to a widely reported problem with the Smart Network Switching feature on Samsung devices.
 To resolve this problem, turn off Smart Network Switching under WiFi settings, then reconnect to the TAFENSW wireless.